mattpardee/github-pr-activity/README.md

 This tool allows you to get a quick overview of the PRs a member of your organization has been authoring and collaborating on.
 You can specify the org, user and how many days you want to pull data from.

+It can also "compare" against other user activity in the same run.
+For example, if you want to see how a certain team member compares to other members of the team, you can generate that report.

 ## Installation

 ```console